sanskrit/learnsanskrit.org/content/guide/sentences/participles.md

 {ex

 [dazarathe zocati] rAmo vanaM gacchati.
-[As Dasharatha grieves], Rama goes to the forest.
+[In Dasharatha grieving], Rama goes to the forest. (literal translation) [As Dasharatha grieves], Rama goes to the forest. (natural translation)

 }

 {note
 The word {s zocati} here is an adjective in the case 7 singular.
-It is {em not} the normal verb {s zocati}.
-See our {lesson[r=nominals-1/consonant-stems] lesson on consonant stems} for details.
+It is easily confused with the normal verb {s zocati}.
+See our {lesson[r=nominals-1/consonant-stems] lesson on consonant stems} for details on why this word looks the way it does.
 }

 We can use this same structure with other participles too: